Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Background

 \subsection{PIBT and LaCAM}

 PIBT is an iterative rule-based approach for solving MAPF problems~\cite{okumura2022priority}.
 The basic schema, which we adopt in this work, is sketched in Algorithm~\ref{alg:PIBT}.
-In each iteration of PIBT (lines~\ref{alg:pibt:begin}-\ref{alg:pibt:end}) all agents plan a single step $\new$ toward their goal locations.
-Moves are selected according to a fixed policy (= individually optimal heuristic, computed offline) with the next agent to plan being selected according to an initial priority order $p$.
-When two agents compete for the same next location a simple 1-step reservation scheme, known as the \textsc{Push} operator, is applied.
-Pushing allows higher priority agents to reserve their next moves while lower priority agents are bumped to other less desirable locations.
-This strategy is applied recursively, which means that bumped agents are selected next, thus modifying the priority order (line~\ref{alg:pibt:push}).
+In each iteration or timestep (lines~\ref{alg:pibt:begin}-\ref{alg:pibt:end}) all agents plan a single step $\new$ toward their goal locations by calling the PIBT function.
+Moves are selected according to the individual shortest distance to agents' goal locations, where the move toward a location with shorter distances to the goal location is preferred, with the next agent to plan being selected according to an initial priority order $p$.
+When two agents compete for the same next location, a simple 1-step reservation scheme is applied.
+It allows higher-priority agents to reserve their next moves while lower-priority agents are bumped to other less desirable locations.
+This strategy is applied recursively, which means that bumped agents are selected next, thus inheriting the priority of the higher priority agent.(line~\ref{alg:pibt:push}).
 Once every agent is planned the moves are executed.
 In other words, agents advance toward their goal locations and a new iteration begins.

-PIBT guarantees that the highest priority agent will eventually reach its goal state, at which point it becomes the lowest priority agent (line~\ref{alg:pibt:lowest_priority}).
+PIBT guarantees that the highest priority agent will eventually reach its goal location, at which point it becomes the lowest priority agent (line~\ref{alg:pibt:lowest_priority}).
 Thus PIBT never produces deadlock situations.
 However, in one-shot MAPF, the PIBT strategy may still produce livelocks, which can occur among pairs of agents where the goal position of one appears on the planned path of the other.
 This makes PIBT incomplete in general.
 In lifelong MAPF the situation is different.
 Here arriving agents are immediately assigned new tasks, which resolves any contention.
 Thus for lifelong MAPF the PIBT algorithm is indeed complete.